How to Find a Broadcasting School

 But choosing your broadcasting school by simply searching for “broadcasting,” even paired with other keywords, still keeps your hunt too narrow and limits your options.
 Especially if you're not satisfied with the schools you've already found with the above strategies, consider looking for broadcasting as a specific concentration within a more general major.

 Your best chance of finding a broadcasting program nestled within a larger major is in the “communications” major.
-As communications is a very vast area of study, many communications schools not only offer but require you to pick an area of emphasis.
-These emphasis names can be similar or identical to the broadcasting major names mentioned above – “broadcasting and digital media,” etc. – or they can be something less obvious, like “communications and new media,” that nonetheless includes a heavily broadcast-centric curriculum.
-As before, do your research on the programs' curriculum and you'll be surprised what options can open up to international students studying broadcasting.
+As communications is a vast area of study, many communications schools not only offer but require you to pick an area of emphasis.
+These can be similar or identical to the broadcasting major names mentioned above – “broadcasting and digital media,” etc. – or they can be something less obvious, like “communications and new media,” that nonetheless includes a heavily broadcast-centric curriculum.
+As before, research the programs' curriculum and you may be surprised by what options can open up to international students studying broadcasting.
 You could even find a broadcasting school that gives you a great education in the field without the word “broadcasting” showing up once in the school, major, or emphasis names!

-Another type of major likely to offer broadcasting coursework is a major involving radio, television, and/or film.
+Other majors likely to offer broadcasting coursework are thoser involving radio, television, and/or film.
 Like broadcasting itself, these majors vary quite a bit in their exact names, and they may or may not offer a significant enough amount of coursework in broadcasting to actually make it available as a concentration.
 The broadcasting studies in a radio/television/film major can also be very heavy on the technical side, so if you're interested in on-camera work you should again inspect the full program very carefully before committing to that major.

 With the different types of offerings and all the verbiage flying around, just honing in on the programs that offer some sort of broadcasting education can be difficult.
 Remember to broaden up your search options and do thorough research on the programs you find and you'll be well on your way to choosing a broadcasting school!